-PE 157 - Introduction to Ballroom and Rhythm Dance
+PE 157 - Introduction to Ballroom and 1:1:1 Rhythm Dance

 Involves continual movement for cardiovascular and muscular fitness through participation in a variety of ballroom and rhythm dances.
 In addition, exercises to improve muscle strength, flexibility, posture, and balance are also introduced and practiced.
+A course fee is required.